dogi/ole--vagrant-community/install/README.md

 # Install

-To install a BeLL-Apps community on your system (x86 or amd64 architecture) just follow the instruction your Operating System:
+To install a BeLL-Apps community on your system (x86 or amd64 architecture) just follow the instruction of your Operating System:

 ## Windows
 ```